-From past to present, outback to reef, Central Queensland offers a landscape of diverse beauty like no other.
+From fly and flop to epic road trips, Central Queensland offers a landscape of diverse beauty like no other.
 It is a hidden paradise boasting pristine beaches, luscious forests, ancient landscapes, barefoot island bliss, the underwater magnificence of some of the healthiest coral on the Great Barrier Reef, rolling countryside mountains and urban cityscapes.

 It’s big, it’s beautiful and it’s FREE.
 Welcome to a place where you can you spend your days basking in the sub-tropical sunshine while immersing yourself in a resort-style pool, soak up the stunning views over the Keppel Islands via the infinity edge and while away your day.
 The Yeppoon Lagoon is the jewel in the crown of the Yeppoon foreshore precinct.
 Aside from swimming, the surrounding parklands offer barbeques and shady areas great for picnic.
 And you read correctly – entry to the Lagoon is free!

 Immerse yourself among the serenity of Byfield State Forest and be wowed by these precious hidden gems.
 The picturesque scenery together with the clear and brisk freshwater creeks of Stony and Waterpark (just north of Yeppoon) will take your breath away.
 Keep your eye out for the resident turtles.
 Nestled among picnic and campground facilities, both Stony and Waterpark creeks are accessible via a standard vehicle.
 Don’t forget your camera – Byfield’s freshwater creeks are instaworthy!